OxygenButBeta/FastCSV/README.md

 Handle CSV Data: Easily extract and manipulate columns and rows.

 You can find detailed examples in the sample project.
 Simply add the FastCSV.dll file to your project and start using it.
+[sample project](https://github.com/OxygenButBeta/FastCSV/blob/main/FastCSV-SampleProject/Program.cs).
+Simply add the FastCSV.dll file to your project and start using it.